Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Some Rules Differ for Local Search Queries Compared To Transregional Ones

-The GMB Crush Tip: If you are using the GMB site or an official site, ensure all content gets optimized.
-Gather data from your competitors’ hidden categories and their posts’ frequencies using the GMB Crush app.
+The GMB Crush Tip: If you are using the free Google Business site or an official site, ensure all content gets optimized.
+Gather data from your competitors’ hidden categories and their posts’ frequencies using GMB Crush!

 Be sure to: